weitzman/drupal-test-traits/README.md

 - **MinkSetup** -- _Create a Mink session._
   Makes Mink available for browser control, and offers a few helper methods.

+## Contributing

+Contributions to the this project are welcome!
+Please file issues and pull requests.
+All pull requests are automatically tested at [CircleCI](https://circleci.com/gh/weitzman/drupal-test-traits).

 ## Colophon